rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

 <div class="highlight" style="background: #f7f7f7">
 <pre>
-    automates the deployment of the desired application states in the specified target environments.
+    Automates the deployment of the desired application states in the specified target environments.
 Application deployments can track updates to branches, tags, or be pinned to a specific version of manifests at a Git commit.
 </pre></div>